parob/graphql-api/docs/schemas.rst

 .. figure:: images/python_to_graphql.png
     :align: center

-    Each part of a Python class gets mapped to part of a GraphQL object type.
+    Each part of a Python class gets mapped to part of a GraphQL type type.

-This works because the *object/fields* pattern in GraphQL is very similar to the *object/methods* pattern in Python.
+This works because the *type/fields* pattern in GraphQL is very similar to the *type/methods* pattern in Python.

 In practise, a Python class needs some **additional information** to map to a GraphQL type, which we will go through in this guide.